cemba

 This is an introductory course to the modern theory of finance.
 The course is concerned with how management decisions affect the value of the firm for the shareholders and how capital markets direct funds to projects that maximize the value of the enterprise.
 The core topics include : capital budgeting, the valuation of stocks and bonds, portfolio theory, asset pricing models, capital structure and dividend policy issues.

-MODULE 3 - Goods and Services Production Management
+MODULE 3 - Management of Operations and Performance

 Operations Management (MBA 8417)